autolab-fi/metropolia-esp32/lessons/module_1/maneuvering.md

 # Lesson 4.
 Maneuvering

 ## Objective
-Learn about functions for turning the robot right and left.
+Learn about functions for turning the rover right and left.

 ## Introduction
-You have successfully learned how to control the robot's forward and backward movements, but this is not sufficient for free movement across the field.
-In this lesson, you will learn functions for turning the robot right and left.
+You have successfully learned how to control the rover's forward and backward movements, but this is not sufficient for free movement across the field.
+In this lesson, you will learn functions for turning the rover right and left.

 ## Theory
-You already know how to control the robot for straight movement; now, let's delve into turning the robot right and left to facilitate movement in four directions.
+You already know how to control the rover for straight movement; now, let's delve into turning the rover right and left to facilitate movement in four directions.

-Below, the image represents the possible directions of the robot's movement.
+Below, the image represents the possible directions of the rover's movement.

 ![robot_directions](https://github.com/autolab-fi/line-robot-curriculum/blob/main/images/module_1/directions.png?raw=true)

-**robot.turnRight()** - Function for turning right.
+**rover.turnRight()** - Function for turning right.

-**robot.turnLeft()** - Function for turning left.
+**rover.turnLeft()** - Function for turning left.

 As you can see, the turning functions don't require any parameters.
-It's sufficient to call them, and the robot will turn in place in the desired direction.
+It's sufficient to call them, and the rover will turn in place in the desired direction.

 ## Assignment
-Write code for the robot to **turn right, then turn left, and finally turn left again**.
+Write code for the rover to **turn right, then turn left, and finally turn left again**.

 ## Conclusion
 Congratulations!
-Now you can move the robot in four directions!
+Now you can move the rover in four directions!
 This skill will prove very useful for you in the next lesson.